marcjulianschwarz/obsidian-vault-blog/Posts/animateradarplot.md

 ## Rendering and saving the animation

-Finally, it is only a matter of assigning the correct variables to `FuncAnimation` before running the `save()` method.
+The last step is assigning the correct variables to `FuncAnimation` before running the `save()` method.

 ```python
 ani = FuncAnimation(fig, update, frames=len(data[0]), fargs=(radar_ln, label_loc, data), interval=40)